AnnanYu/mamba-bare/README.md

 - Our training code and sliding window implementation are based on Tri Dao's [FlashAttention](https://github.com/Dao-AILab/flash-attention).
 - We use the conv1d kernel from [Mamba](https://github.com/state-spaces/mamba/tree/main).
 - We integrated the causal dot product kernel from [Fast Transformers](https://github.com/idiap/fast-transformers).
-- We integrated the based kernels from [Flash Linear Attention](https://github.com/sustcsonglin/flash-linear-attention).